-Currently one frigate/one corvette/one fast attack boats based on the planning done depending on the seasonal conditions are contributing to the operation.
+Currently one corvette is contributing to the operation.
 Also, two Turkish officers are on duty at the headquarters of UNIFIL.

 Lebanon Turkish Construction Company has provided support such as; headquarter building construction, waste water line construction, bypass construction, helicopter pad construction, electricity line construction, maintenance building construction and construction of underground communication lines.
 Lebanon Turkish Construction Company also has contributed to other countries in Lebanon with various projects.

 United Nations Assistance Mission in Somalia (UNSOM) was established in accordance with the Resolution 2102 (2013) of United Nations Security Council on 02 May 2013.
 One personnel from Turkey has been assigned to the post of UNSOM Military Adviser upon the request of UN.

 In accordance with 2283 Resolution of UN Security Council (2017), Turkey has assigned naval components of Turkish Armed Forces to Aden Gulf, Somalia territorial waters and high seas off the coast and adjacent areas with allied countries' naval forces in order to support international endeavors carried out to fight against armed robbery and piracy.